abhinav-nath/java-multithreading-and-concurrency/notes/performance-in-multithreading.md

 When we have a program that is given a concurrent flow of tasks and want to perform as many tasks as possible, as fast as possible.
 In that case **throughput** will be the right performance metric to evaluate the performance of our program.

+## Thread Pooling

+- Implementing a thread pool is not trivial
+- JDK comes with a few implementations of thread pools
+  - Fixed Thread Pool Executor
+    - Using a Fixed Thread Pool, we maintain a constant number of threads, and eliminate the need to recreate the threads
+    - It results in significant performance improvement (`xN`)